dawei-zh/dawei-zh/README.md

 ### Hi there, I am Dawei Zhong 👋

-Welcome to my coding space. <!---I hope you could find something useful here and I am looking forward to collaborate on anything we are both interested. --->.
+Welcome to my coding space!

 I’m currently a Physics PhD student at University of Southern California.
 My previous research focus on astronomy and cosmology, and I change my research interest to quantum computation recently.
+I am looking forward to collaborate on anything we are both interested.

 For most of my repository, I organize them in the following way

 * `resource` as prefix: some useful resource
 * `research` as prefix: about my research
 * `project` as prefix: projects as exercise or personal interest
 * Not include above prefix: please read the `README.md` file of a certain repository for details